Understand Graymail: What You Need to Know in 2024

 Understanding Graymail

-Graymail refers to the category of emails that are not quite spam but are still considered unwanted by recipients.
+Graymail refers to emails that are not quite spam but are still considered unwanted by recipients.

 Graymail Definition